First Impressions Are Everything: How to Wow First-Time Customers

 Follow up with your customers.
 This step is vital, particularly for smaller businesses.
 Collect their email address and send a follow-up email about their experience, along with a offer for their next purchase.
 If it’s fitting for your business, consider making a personalized phone call.
 It’s easy for a customer to feel like just another order number.
 Think outside the box and craft a way to follow up with your customer.

 Creating an incredible first experience for your customers has long-term benefits.
 Keep in mind that as much effort as went into acquiring those customers needs to go into maintaining that relationship.
 While it may seem easier to retain a customer, don’t underestimate the effort you’ll need to put forth to keep them coming back for more.
-These steps are a great way to get things off on the right foot.This entry was posted in Customer Support.
+These steps are a great way to get things off on the right foot.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.